The Amarna Letters: Proof of Israel’s Invasion of Canaan?

 Public Domain

-Still, it’s an important question: What would a southern tribe be doing so far north?
-Indeed, this tribe did settle in the southern part of Canaan.
+Still, the question remained: What would a southern tribe be doing so far north?
+Indeed, this tribe is known to have settled in the southern part of Canaan.
 But the Israelites were to conquer the Promised Land together, as a unit (e.g. Numbers 32).
 Further, the territory of Israel was intended to expand as far north as Hamath in Syria—a location just east of Tunip (Numbers 34:8).

-An interesting northern link to Judah can be found in 2 Kings 14:28, which states that the territory of “Damascus, and Hamath … belonged to Judah” (King James Version).
-This was when the northern kingdom of Israel had long been divided from the southern kingdom of Judah—yet the tribe of Judah somehow held an outpost north of Israel.
-(There is a possible reference to this northern Judahite territory on an Assyrian inscription—see our article here for more detail.)
+A peculiar, much-debated northern link to Judah is found in 2 Kings 14:28, which states that the territory of “Damascus, and Hamath … belonged to Judah” (King James Version).
+This was while the northern kingdom of Israel had long been divided from the southern kingdom of Judah—yet the tribe of Judah apparently somehow held an outpost north of Israel.
+There is also another peculiar reference to a Judahite-connected territory in Syria on an Assyrian inscription of Tiglath-Pileser iii (see our article here for more detail.)
+As such, in light of these additional references, the presence of “men of Judah” in the far north—in Syria—may not be as unusual as it at first seems.

 Amarna Letter